emmt/MayOptimize.jl/README.md

 foo!(InBounds, x)
 ```

-executes a version that avoids bound checking (in the 2 loops) and finally:
+executes a version that avoids bound checking (in the 2 loops) and finally
+calling:

 ```
 foo!(Vectorize, x)